-The Victorian Government is investing $3.17 million to upgrade the Barrabill House aged care facility in Seymour.
+The Victorian Government invested $3.17 million to upgrade the Barrabill House aged care facility in Seymour.

-The 30-bed high care public sector residential aged care facility will be upgraded with a new 10-bed wing.
-The new wing will include 10 private rooms with ensuites, and new dining and lounge areas to create a homelike environment.
+The 30-bed high care public sector residential aged care facility has been upgraded with a new 10-bed wing.
+The new wing includes 10 private rooms with ensuites, and new dining and lounge areas creating a homelike environment.

-The redevelopment will also include a sensory garden and an outdoor pavilion, which can be used for general activities as well as a meeting place.
+The redevelopment also includes a sensory garden and an outdoor pavilion, which can be used for general activities as well as a meeting place.

-The project will increase bed numbers at Barrabill House from 30 to 40.
+The project has increased bed numbers at Barrabill House from 30 to 40.

 The Barrabill House aged care redevelopment aims to achieve the following benefits: